Skip to main content

 Is electronic PHI protected under HIPAA?

-Organizations must have secure information practices and technical safeguards for e-PHI, such as an audit log, integrity controls, transmission security, access control, and business associate agreements (BAAs).
-These measures ensure that only authorized persons have access to e-PHI and that information is not improperly altered, destroyed, or shared.
+Organizations must implement secure information practices and technical safeguards to protect e-PHI.
+These practices include maintaining an audit log, enforcing integrity controls, securing data transmissions, managing access controls, and establishing business associate agreements (BAAs).
+These measures ensure that only authorized individuals access e-PHI and that the information remains protected from improper alteration, destruction, or disclosure.

-Access control mechanisms are crucial to prevent unauthorized access, and organizations should take reasonable steps to monitor and restrict access to sensitive information.
-It is also important that business associates of medical facilities/providers have a contract outlining how they will handle and protect the data they receive.
+Access control mechanisms play a critical role in preventing unauthorized access.
+Organizations must take reasonable steps to monitor and limit access to sensitive information.
+Business associates of medical facilities or providers enter into contracts that clearly define how they will handle and protect any data they receive.

 Conclusion

-By enforcing these regulations and adopting proactive security measures, healthcare organizations can significantly reduce the risk of privacy breaches, safeguarding the confidentiality and integrity of personal health information (PHI).
+By enforcing regulations and adopting proactive security measures, organizations significantly reduce the risk of privacy breaches.
+This also safeguards the confidentiality and integrity of personal health information (PHI).

 Just like PIMSY keeps our US clients HIPAA compliantwe keep our Canadian clients PHIPA / PIPEDA compliant too